What is Sexual Violence?

 A Sexual Assault Evidence Kit is the collection of evidence from your body and clothing worn during or immediately after a sexual assault.
 This evidence can only be collected if the assault happened within the last 10 days.
 This evidence would be used during a police investigation and/or legal process.

-Lawrence College offers its students access to health care services through connections to local community healthcare providers, or a campus health centre (Kingston only).
+St. Lawrence College offers its students access to health care services through connections to local community healthcare providers, or a campus health centre.
 Telemedicine appointments are available to all students tri-campus.
 Students at Cornwall, Brockville and Kingston campuses can access campus health care services via telemedicine if medically indicated following telephone consultation.
 Sexual health services can be accessed through these resources.

 The Sexual Violence policy is one avenue the college uses to help ensure St. Lawrence College is a safe environment that is free from sexual violence.
 This policy and protocol sets out the ways in which we respond to sexual violence including investigation procedures.
 It ensures that those affected by sexual violence are believed and appropriately accommodated.
 It also ensures that the College protects the rights of individuals and holds accountable those who have committed an act of sexual violence.